-If you have questions or would like to add a new climate initiative to the platform then please send them by email to us at: email@example.com
+If you have questions or would like to add a new initiative for the platform, then please send an email to firstname.lastname@example.org

 On 3 May 2016, Minister Ibrahim Baylan launched Belysningsutmaningen, Sweden’s commitment to the Global Lighting Challenge.
 Together with public and private actors, the Swedish government now races to reduce by half the electricity demand for lighting by 2020 and challenges other countries to follow suit.

 On October 15, 2016, the world reached an agreement to phase-down hydrofluorocarbons (HFCs).
 It is one of the most significant actions governments have ever taken to protect the climate.
 HFCs are highly potent greenhouse gases that have a global warming potential 1000’s of times that of carbon dioxide (CO2).

 With support from the Climate and Clean Air Coalition (CCAC), the Northern Corridor Transit and Transport Coordination Authority (NCTTCA) in partnership with the United Nations Environment Programme (UNEP) is developing its five year (2017-2021) Green Freight Programme which is aimed at supporting a number of initiatives intended to reducing fuel consumption and carbon emissions in the Northern Corridor Member States (Burundi, DR Congo, Kenya, Rwanda, South Sudan and Uganda).